abstractmachines/mean-stack-js-express-node-full-stack/README.md

 ```
 $ scp -i /path/to/keyname.pem /path/file.txt user@AWSpublicDNS:~
 ```
 User management follows in "step 3" of AWS process documented here.
 You don't want users to have to have your private key to login, of course.
-You'll also note that we have a "deploy user" for purposes of this simple Vertical Slice full stack app, but generally <strong>Jenkins</strong> or a similar continuous integration solution would deploy, not a user.
+You'll also note that we have a "deploy user" for purposes of this simple Vertical Slice full stack app, but generally <strong>Jenkins</strong> or a similar continuous integration solution would deploy, not a user. <strong> You really don't want to setup your server as the "ubuntu" user, so strongly consider skipping ahead here to the user management stuff in step 3.</strong>

- <strong>Once you're set up and have AWS Access:</strong>
+ <strong>Once you're set up properly with users, and have AWS access both as a non-ubuntu-username sudoer AND as a non-sudoer 'deploy' user that's in the same group as www-data:</strong>

  <strong>First you have to install Node: </strong> <br>
 I chose to install Node on AWS using nvm instead of using Debian's apt-get package manager to install Node.
 That's because nvm helps you manage specific versions of Node on a per-project basis.
 As with all npm-related projects, the point of a per-project package manager includes project-directory installations of software packages/versions *instead of global installs.*